-- 7.54 Finally Policy T7 of the Local Plan states that developers should make appropriate provision in their developments for the parking of motor vehicles and motorcycles.
-The appropriateness of proposed provision will be assessed in terms of the following: a) the scale and type of development; b) accessibility by public transport, on foot and by cycle; c) the potential for road safety and environmental problems as a result of increased parking demand in the area; d) the extent and nature of any parking restrictions in force on highways in the area; and e) county-wide maximum parking standards as set out in Appendix T3 (or any local standards published in a future Supplementary Planning Document). - 7.55 Policies TRA1 and 2 of the emerging Local Plan reflect the above WDLP Policies. - 7.56 Emerging Local Plan Policy TRA4 refers to new parking standards which are detailed in Appendix D of the Plan.
+7.55 Finally Policy T7 of the Local Plan states that developers should make appropriate provision in their developments for the parking of motor vehicles and motorcycles.
+The appropriateness of proposed provision will be assessed in terms of the following: a) the scale and type of development; b) accessibility by public transport, on foot and by cycle; c) the potential for road safety and environmental problems as a result of increased parking demand in the area; d) the extent and nature of any parking restrictions in force on highways in the area; and e) county-wide maximum parking standards as set out in Appendix T3 (or any local standards published in a future Supplementary Planning Document).

+7.56 Policies TRA1 and 2 of the emerging Local Plan reflect the above WDLP Policies.

+7.57 Emerging Local Plan Policy TRA4 refers to new parking standards which are detailed in Appendix D of the Plan.
 These require a minimum of 2 in curtilage car parking spaces for 3 bed houses and 3 spaces for 4 bed houses.
 1 visitor car parking space is also required for every 4 dwellings.
-However, it is not considered that these standards can be applied at the present time given the current status of the emerging Plan - 7.57 Further detailed standards are laid down in Appendices T2 and T3 of the Wansbeck District Local Plan.
+However, it is not considered that these standards can be applied at the present time given the current status of the emerging Plan

+7.58 Further detailed standards are laid down in Appendices T2 and T3 of the Wansbeck District Local Plan.
 These require at least 1 cycle parking space per dwelling.
-In terms of car parking the maximum requirement in a location such as this which is accessible by a choice of means of transport would be 2 spaces per dwelling. - 7.58 The Council as Local Highway Authority have assessed the proposal based on information submitted, as well as on-site observations, local and national policy requirements and other material considerations.
-Following assessment of the application documents as originally submitted the Local Highway Authority did raise some detailed queries regarding driveway/garage dimensions and visitor car parking.
-The applicant has submitted an amended site layout plan to address these concerns and the Local Highway Authority have now advised that they have no objections to the proposals subject to various conditions. - 7.59 With regard to public transport provision, there are bus stops to the north adjacent to Wansbeck Hospital which are easily accessible from the site.
-Given the above, the application site is considered to be accessible by a choice of means of transport. - 7.60 Overall the proposals are considered acceptable on transportation grounds.
+In terms of car parking the maximum requirement in a location such as this which is accessible by a choice of means of transport would be 2 spaces per dwelling.

+7.59 The Council as Local Highway Authority have assessed the proposal based on information submitted, as well as on-site observations, local and national policy requirements and other material considerations.
+The acceptability in principle of development on the site in terms highway capacity and the location/detailed design of the site access to Choppington Road were agreed at outline stage Following assessment of the current application documents as originally submitted the Local Highway Authority did raise some detailed queries regarding various detailed site layout matters, driveway/garage dimensions and visitor car parking.
+The applicant has submitted an amended site layout plan to address these concerns and the Local Highway Authority have now advised that they have no objections to the proposals subject to various conditions.
+The majority of these conditions are already included in the outline planning permission and therefore only conditions in relation to highways drainage and the provision of pedestrian access to Choppington Road from the north of the site are proposed.

+7.60 With regard to public transport provision, there are bus stops on Choppington Road which are easily accessible from the site.
+Given the above, the application site is considered to be accessible by a choice of means of transport.

+7.61 One of the objectors raised concern that the proposals did not accommodate part of the route for a bypass to the north of Bedlington.
+However, there is no requirement for such a route to be safeguarded either under adopted or emerging planning policy or in respect of the conditions attached to the outline planning permission.

+7.62 Overall the proposals are considered acceptable on transportation grounds.